'General Hospital' Weekly Spoilers: Madeline Reveals A Shocker, Lucas & Brad Reel, & Michael Says Goodbye

 As Brad and Lucas face this heartbreak, Michael is navigating his way through his own heartbreak.
 He is ready to have a funeral for baby Jonah and General Hospital spoilers suggest that he’ll struggle to get through this.

 The week of August 20 also brings more banter between Margaux and Drew.
 As these next few episodes play out, he’ll be caught off-guard at one point and he’ll also be determined to find some answers.
 In addition, Jason will reach out to Drew and try to caution him about letting Margaux get too close to him.
-Considering the tense relationship between these two men, it seems unlikely that Drew will appreciate Jason input.
+Considering the tense relationship between these two men, it seems unlikely that Drew will appreciate Jason’s input.

-Both Julian and Valentin will be doing some digging, Julian surely on the adoption front and Valentin in relation to Madeline’s shocking reveal.
+Both Julian and Valentin will be doing some digging: Julian surely on the adoption front and Valentin in relation to Madeline’s shocking reveal.
 General Hospital spoilers note that Kevin will be popping up late in the week and Mike will be facing additional struggles in the episodes ahead as well.
 Stay tuned for additional teasers as the week progresses and don’t miss any of the action playing out weekdays on ABC.